Getaway, a startup building tiny cabins, raises $41.7M – TechCrunch

 “For a while, I had this anxiety that we don’t fit in any box,” he said.
 “But I learned to appreciate the benefits of not fitting in any box — that’s where innovation really lies.”

 And the Getaway approach seemed to resonate in 2020, with bookings increasing 150% year-over-year and the startup’s Outposts operating at nearly 100% occupancy.
-Today it’s announcing that it has raised $41.7 million in Series C funding — first revealed in a regulatory filing and led by travel- and hospitality-focused firm Certares.
+Today it’s announcing that it has raised $41.7 million in Series C funding — first revealed in a regulatory filing and led by travel and hospitality-focused firm Certares.

 Getaway plans to use the funding to expand to at least 17 Outposts this year, up from 12 in 2020 and nine in 2019.
 The startup has now raised more than $81 million in total funding, according to Crunchbase.

-Staff said that eventually, Getaway could also add other products and services, because, “The brand is not about tiny houses or tiny cabins, The brand is about [the fact that] the world is too noisy and too connected over the long haul.
+Staff said that eventually, Getaway could also add other products and services, because, “The brand is not about tiny houses or tiny cabins, the brand is about [the fact that] the world is too noisy and too connected over the long haul.
 Getaway could be doing other things to solve that problem.”

-At the same time, he said it’s crucial to to remain clear and focused on the experience that Getaway wants to provide.
+At the same time, he said it’s crucial to remain clear and focused on the experience that Getaway wants to provide.

 “We always try to remind ourselves that we are not creating the experience at Getaway,” he said.
 “You’re creating the experience and, if we’re doing it well, we’re facilitating it, we’re giving you everything you need and nothing you don’t … There’s a lot of freedom to make of it what you want as the guest, but there are also boundaries.”

-For example, Staff said that there have been requests to offer Getaway Outposts for work retreats, but that’s not what they’re designed for: “We’re not going to police it, but we’re not going to put in WiFi.”
+For example, Staff said that there have been requests to offer Getaway Outposts for work retreats, but that’s not what they’re designed for: “We’re not going to police it, but we’re not going to put in Wi-Fi.”